-These DIY kitchen makeovers are all done on a tight budget, so you don’t have any excuses left!
+These DIY quick kitchen makeover ideas are all done on a tight budget, so you don’t have any excuses left!
 Now before you run off, you might want to check out our post on How to Install a Backsplash too!Image Credits: Tidbits, BHG, BHG, Freckled Laundry, BHG, BHG

 HI!
 I was wondering if you could answer a question for me . . .
 In the light blue kitchen with white open shelving – (1) where did you purchase the white shelving or if you made them what type of wood did you use?
 (2) How was the microwave installed without a cabinet above or beside it?

 We are hoping to do exactly the same thing as in this kitchen, but we have no idea how to attach the microwave or what to build the shelving out of.

 Thanks so much!

 Would you be able to tell me what sort of paint to use for my kitchen cupboards as I would like to do it half and half ?
 I would like to do the bottom a darker tone from the top, so any ideas would be great and greatly appreciated.